Prof. Andreas Reiserer

 The Quantum Networks Group develops novel hardware for distributed quantum information processing.
 In particular, erbium dopants in nanophotonic silicon chips are used to generate entanglement between remote quantum systems.
 The goal of this research is to develop a Quantum Internet in which quantum computers and quantum sensors can be safely connected.

-Nature Reviews Physics
+Reviews of Modern Physics

 Winter term 2025/26